We extend warm greetings to those who are new to the Guild, and gratitude

 overview about the gathering,

-it proved to be a memorable occasion, paying tribute not only to this year's
+it proved to be a memorable occasion, paying tribute not only to that year's

 distinguished Award recipient but to Clive